sibuser/radio-record-crawler/README.md

 # Crawler to download music from Radio Record

-It turned out that Radio Record keeps all their music publicly available, and you can download it.
+It turned out that Radio Record keeps all their music publicly available, and you can download from http://history.radiorecord.ru/air/.

 To define what stations to download just update the CHANNELS variable in the [settings](./record_crawler/settings.py).